system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the inner partition](#removing-the-inner-partition).
 2. Ensure the system is plugged into power, and the power supply switch is in the 1 (On) position.
-3. Push the small button labeled B0 on the Thelio-IO board closest to the front corner of the case.
+3. Push the small button labeled B0 on the top Thelio-IO board.

 ![Internal power button](./img/b0-button.jpg)